curv3d/curv/docs/language/Matrices.rst

   The transpose of a matrix: a new matrix whose rows are the columns of the original.

 ``dot[a,b]``
-  Matrix multiplication, a special case of the tensor dot product.
+  Matrix multiplication, a special case of the array dot product.
   If V is a vector and M is a matrix, then:

   * ``dot[V, M]`` is the product of a vector and a matrix.